kamranahmedse/jumper-bot/readme.md

 Feel free to improve or add any functionality.

-Thanks to [http://www.guillaumejuvenet.com/](http://www.guillaumejuvenet.com/) for letting me use his bot in the game.
+Thanks to [Guillaume Juvenet](http://www.guillaumejuvenet.com/) for letting me use his bot in the game.

 Happy Jumping!